niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 3. Ensure sensor will be clear of wheels
 4. Grind paint off of mating face of sensor bracket before welding
 5. Mount sensor to bracket with provided screws
+6. Double check that sensor is clear, square to rail, and reader face is parallel to metal plate of derail
-6. Weld sensor and bracket assembly to derail
+7. Weld sensor and bracket assembly to derail

 ### For Swing-Style Derail